GNAT-Academic-Program/lab_rsa/lab_instructions.md

 # Lab 2 Instructions

+- Note that the theory explanations were powered by my research in combination with ChatGPT.
 ## How are messages encrypted ?
 To encrypt plaintext, we make use of the Encrypt_Msg function.
 From this function (and the helper functions it calls), we are able to achieve the necessary steps to build an encrypted message from the given plaintext and the required keys.